33 Sun Street, London, EC2M 2PY

-Rachel is our multi-tasking Practice Manager.
-After training as a teacher, she worked in sales and administration roles before coming to Victory when we moved to Sun Street.
-Her main role is to ensure the smooth day-to-day running of the clinic – answering queries, looking after our website and newsletter, organising clinic events (we host great parties) and making sure everything runs like clockwork.
+Martin is our multi-tasking Practice Manager.
+Ensuring the smooth day-to-day running of the clinic – answering queries, looking after our website and newsletter, organising clinic events and making sure everything runs like clockwork.

 Having experienced the healing hands (and feet) of Nell for herself, Sarah was thrilled to join the team, helping clients access these therapies, and developing the public face of Victory.